all Zweiradler Tours

 185 g

-Keeps hot drinks warm for a very long time; it’s just fantastic to have a hot tea on an icy morning, which could be prepared the evening before.
+Keeps hot drinks warm for a very long time, and cold ones cold; it’s just fantastic to have a hot tea on an icy morning, which could be prepared the evening before.
+Or in summer, the fresh spring water remains cool and refreshing for a long time if transported in here.

 Tea’dicted Insulated Bottle 1 l